2. How to evaluate NPAP using the ERD

 2.2.
 Bring up Ethernet Port on the PC Side

-To communicate via the host PC with the NPAP Evaluation Reference Design, set the IP address of the connected network interface according to the setting of the NPAP ERD IP address scheme.
+To communicate via the host PC with the NPAP ERD, set the IPv4 address of the connected network interface according to the setting of the NPAP ERD IPv4 addressing scheme.

 In this example ERD 2 is used, following the pattern: 192.168.<ERD No>.<NPAP Instance>